vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 Developing applications for Ledger devices (Nano S, X, Blue) is an intricate process.
 The security of the user funds relies on the fact that the application works in a correct and secure manner and that potential attackers cannot misuse it to extract private data and/or sign requests which are not authorized by the user.
 The app should guard against such attacks because they have a very low entry point -- a Ledger device attached to a compromised host might be a victim of the attacker's program sending invalid/non-standard requests to the device.

-This guide is meant to be a summary of all important aspects of Ledger Apps security and it shall be read by developers before developing an app for Ledger.
-The guide is divided into multiple sections, each taking on a different aspect of security.
+{% include alert.html style="warning" text="This guide is meant to be a summary of all important aspects of Ledger Apps security and it shall be read by developers before developing an app for Ledger." %}

 ### Development practices